cometbft/cometbft/docs/core/configuration.md

 # Address to listen for incoming connections
 laddr = "tcp://0.0.0.0:26656"

-# Address to advertise to peers for them to dial
-# If empty, will use the same port as the laddr,
+# Address to advertise to peers for them to dial.
+If empty, will use the same
-# and will introspect on the listener or use UPnP
+# port as the laddr, and will introspect on the listener to figure out the
-# to figure out the address. ip and port are required
+# address.
+IP and port are required.
+Example: 159.89.10.97:26656
-# example: 159.89.10.97:26656
 external_address = ""

 # Comma separated list of seed nodes to connect to
 seeds = ""

-# Comma separated list of peers to be added to the peer store
-# on startup.
-Either bootstrap_peers or persistent_peers is
-# needed for peer discovery
-bootstrap_peers = ""

 # Comma separated list of nodes to keep persistent connections to
 persistent_peers = ""

-# UPNP port forwarding
-upnp = false

 # Path to address book
 addr_book_file = "config/addrbook.json"